sqlcipher/sqlcipher/README.md

 SQLCipher is maintained by Zetetic, LLC, the official site can be found [here](https://www.zetetic.net/sqlcipher/).

+_**Warning**: If you recently updated to SQLCipher 4 and something isn't working, please check out [the migration guide](https://discuss.zetetic.net/t/upgrading-to-sqlcipher-4/3283) before opening a new issue._

 ## Features

 - Fast performance with as little as 5-15% overhead for encryption on many operations